Sequential Quantum Measurements and the Instrumental Group Algebra: Concluding Remarks

 Currently under preparation is a paper that returns to the original, most fundamental of continuous measurements: the indirect single-mode photodetector \cite{srinivas1981photon} and heterodyne instrument \cite{Goetsch1994a, wiseman1994quantum}.
 Indeed, these measurements have much simpler IGs than the ones that occur for ISM and SPQM.
 By treating them systematically with these more general (but sophisticated) tools (the KOD and the MMCSD), perhaps it will become easier for more scientists to recognize the significance of the IMP.

-\acknowledgements{ Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities. }
+\acknowledgements{ The author would like to thank Carl Caves, Lucien Hardy, and Rob Spekkens for their support.
+Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities. }